Design of Cycles by Impulsive Feedback: Application to Discrete Dosing: Closed-loop dynamics and 1-cycles

-The eigenvalues of the Jacobian are as well the multipliers of the fixed point and, besides the convergence rate to the periodic solution, define the dynamical character of the transients.
-In dosing applications, it is desirable for the fixed point to possess positive multipliers as they render a (locally) monotone convergence of the desired solution.
-By making use of \eqref{eq:Q_prime_affine}, the problem of minimizing the spectral radius of the Jacobian by selecting $K$ in \eqref{eq:jacobian} is
+The eigenvalues of the Jacobian $Q'(X)$ (that is, the multipliers of the fixed point) define the convergence rate to the periodic solution and the dynamical character of the transients in vicinity of the fixed point.
+In dosing applications, to avoid overdosing, it is desirable to achieve monotone convergence to the steady-state conditions.
+With respect to (local) convergence to the desired 1-cycle, it is then required that the fixed point has to possess positive multipliers.
+The property can be demonstrated by diagonalizing the Jacobian via a state transformation since it describes the linearized dynamics of the discrete map $Q(\cdot)$ in~\eqref{eq:map}.